inkysea/vRA-Lab/IAAS/README.md

             packer.json
      ```

      Note:  The vRA_IAAS_lab-vSphere builder will setup a static IP address for the VM.
-The configure the network
+To configure the network
             settings look under scripts/vSphere/  you will find a file named sample-network.txt.
 Apply your network
             settings to this file and rename the file to network.txt